*** 20th Anniversary: 2003 to 2023 ***

 "...errors in highest estimated concentrations of ± 10 to 40 % are found to be typical (assuming appropriate inputs)."

-Concentration calculations for an exact time and place correlate poorly with monitored concentrations (corresponding to the same time and space) and reliability is not as good.
+Calculations of concentrations at an exact time and place don't correlate well with monitored concentrations (corresponding to the same time and place) and reliability isn't as good.

 1) Reducible - where plume locating errors arise from errors in wind direction in the meteorological data.